SkpC9/autoMergeTranslation/README.md

 1. Install [Yabber v1.3.1](https://github.com/JKAnderson/Yabber/releases/tag/1.3.1)
 2. Download autoMergeTranslation.7z file from [release](https://github.com/SkpC9/autoMergeTranslation/releases) page
-3. Extract the zip file, then open the autoMergeTranslation.exe.
+3. Extract the zip file, then copy the base msgbnd.dcx files of your language to basemsg folder
+4. Open the autoMergeTranslation.exe.
 Initial open will auto create a ini config file.
 Follow the example to set those values according to your file paths

     * Config explanations:
         * **'Yabber_folder'** : the folder which Yabber.exe is in.